Oberhasli Does

 Structurally, Tilly shows a naturally wider rear, with a nice open spot for an udder to fit.
 Which I love, and a smooth, level topline.
 We’d like a little more body length as she matures, but overall she’s a correct, tidy little doe with a solid frame and great proportions for her size.
 She’s filled out beautifully over the past months and is nearly caught up with Ruby in size, now.

 Tilly’s personality is what truly makes her shine.
-She’s the first to greet us at the gate and the only one who insists on snuggling.
+She’s the first to greet us whenever we enter the pen and the only one who insists on snuggling.
 Resting her head against us and closing her eyes like she could stay there forever.
-She’s just squeaked by on weight for this year’s breeding season.
-She was paired with Tails this year and had a gorgeous little doeling!
-First one of the year.
+She was paired with Trailing Looks this year and had a gorgeous little doeling!
+First and only one of the year.

 And just look at her nice little first freshener udder.
 It is very well attached with nice lateral attachments down her leg, even.
 Her foreudder is smooth, no pocket whatsoever.
 I expect her to continue to develop nicely.